rbowsley/lamplighthelp/source/8-1-4_Recording_the_outcome_values.markdown

 # 8.1.4 <i class="fas fa-trophy"></i> Recording the {{Outcome}} Values

-> After the 'When and where' and 'Attendance' tabs, the next tabs that you see are for recording {{outcome}} scores
+> After the 'When and where' and 'Respondent' tabs, the next tabs that you see are for recording {{outcome}} scores